conjugateprior/events/README.md

 ### High-Volume Processing Suite

-Nope, all this stuff is out of reach, but `events` has plans for accessing databases as sources of event data that will probably cover this sort of thing.
+Nope, all this stuff is out of reach, but there are plans for accessing databases as sources of event data that will probably cover this sort of thing.